georgetegral/Capstone-Azure-Machine-Learning-Engineer/README.md

 This file with all the data is uploaded to the Datasets tab in Azure ML Studio, there it can be accessed by the required Jupyter Notebooks.

 Important note: By running the `automl.ipynb` notebook the `traindata.csv` file will be generated, this file is the clean dataset with only the features we need and the Yes/No classes for `y`, and it is also balanced.
-This file is used in the `train.py` script.
+This file is used in the `train.py` script and is available in this Github repo.

 ## Automated ML
 This is an overview of the `automl` settings and configuration we used for this experiment.

 Configuration | Description | Value
 ------------- | ----------- | -----
-experiment_timeout_minutes | Maximum amount of time in minutes that all iterations combined can take before the experiment terminates.  | 60 max_concurrent_iterations | Represents the maximum number of iterations that would be executed in parallel.
+experiment_timeout_minutes | Maximum amount of time in minutes that all iterations combined can take before the experiment terminates.  | 30 max_concurrent_iterations | Represents the maximum number of iterations that would be executed in parallel.
 The default value is 1. | 5 primary_metric | The metric that Automated Machine Learning will optimize for model selection. | accuracy compute_target | The Azure Machine Learning compute target to run the Automated Machine Learning experiment on. | cpu-cluster